larsll/deepracer-llm-agent/README.md

 This project implements a demonstrator agent based on Large Language Models (LLMs) for AWS DeepRacer.
 It enables intelligent decision-making for autonomous racing by leveraging language models to process visual inputs and generate optimal racing strategies.

+## Features

+- Natural language processing for DeepRacer control using LLMs
+- Integration with AWS Bedrock for efficient model inferencing
+- Computer vision capabilities for track and obstacle detection
+- Adaptive decision-making based on race conditions
+- Configurable context window to provide the LLM with prior knowledge

 ## Installation

 1. Clone the repository: